-“If you want to shift into bigger roles, my advice is to limit how many background jobs you take,” she says.
+Being an extra is a no-pressure way to gain firsthand experience on a set, make valuable connections, and get paid to watch experienced actors and creatives work.
+But if you’re trying to figure out how to go from extra to principal actor, extra work may not be worth it.
+“If you want to shift into bigger roles, my advice is to limit how many background jobs you take,” actor Amy Russ says.
 “Do them for a little while until you feel confident and understand the workings of a professional set, then focus on auditioning for bigger jobs.

-"When I was starting out, I took a handful of background jobs.
-I felt like they were a critical part of my education, but once I got comfortable with the rhythms, hierarchies, and ins-and-outs of set life, I stopped accepting those gigs and put my attention toward booking bigger roles.
-When I did get a role, I already knew what to expect, so I could concentrate on my acting work instead of trying to figure out what was going on all around me.
-I can’t tell you how glad I was to have those prior experiences under my belt.
+"When I did get a role, I already knew what to expect, so I could concentrate on my acting work instead of trying to figure out what was going on all around me.
+I can’t tell you how glad I was to have those prior experiences under my belt.”

 Ready to get on camera?
 Check out Backstage’s extra audition listings!